rylincoln/developer.fulcrumapp.com/_api/authentication.md

 ## Obtaining your API Key

-The API Key is unique for each organization you have a membership with.

-You can create an API Key from the API tab on the Settings page.
+You can create an API key from the API tab on the Settings page.
+You must have an owner role in the organization to create API keys.

-**Note:** The API Key can be used to access and modify all data which you have permission to access within that organization, so be sure to keep the API key private.
-Only share it with others if you want them to have that access.
+**Note:** The API Key can be used to access and modify all data which you have permission to access within an organization, so be sure to keep it private.
+Only share it with others if you want them to have that level of access.
 It is bad practice to put API Keys in source code, especially if it’s publicly available.
 If you think your API key has been compromised, you can generate a new one from your Fulcrum account API settings page.

 ## HTTP Request Header